 Tyrosine is converted into the neurotransmitter norepinephrine, which has been described as the brain’s version of adrenaline.
 You can appreciate the power of norepinephrine when you realise that the ‘high’ produced by alcohol comes from the drug’s ability to activate norepinephrine while inhibiting serotonin.
 This chemical reaction causes the brain to race until the supply of norepinephrine is depleted.
 The crash leaves alcoholics and addicts exhausted, depressed and extremely irritable and craving more alcohol.
 Large doses of Tyrosine can reduce withdrawal symptoms and prevent serious depression among alcoholics.

-L-Glutamine can reduce both cravings and the anxiety that accompanies alcohol withdrawal.
+L-Glutamine, which can be found in my Ultimate Gut Health powder, can reduce both cravings and the anxiety that accompanies alcohol withdrawal.
 A good liver tonic like LivaTone Plus with Turmeric is recommended and can be beneficial in those who have an inflamed liver or a sluggish liver.
 LivaTone Plus also contains all the B vitamins and the amino acid Taurine.
 It also contains the antioxidant vitamins C and E. Magnesium Ultra Potent can be taken before bed to assist with a deep and restful sleep.
 It also helps to reduce stress, very beneficial to a recovering alcoholic.
 Magnesium is also known as the “great relaxer”.
 Dr. Cabot’s new book, Help for Depression and Anxiety is an excellent read for recovering alcoholics.